How Does It Feel? Self-Supervised Costmap Learning for Off-Road Vehicle Traversability: Experimental Results

 \subsection{Robot Platforms}

-We demonstrate our system on two different ground robots: a large all-terrain autonomous commercial vehicle (ATV), and a Clearpath Warthog robot \cite{clearpath_robotics_2021}, a large unmanned ground vehicle (UGV).
-The majority of our experiments are carried out using our ATV, while we primarily use the UGV experiments to illustrate ease of transferability across platforms and to elucidate limitations.
+We demonstrate our system on two different ground robots autonomously operating at 3 m/s: a large all-terrain autonomous commercial vehicle (ATV), and a Clearpath Warthog robot \cite{clearpath_robotics_2021}, a large unmanned ground vehicle (UGV).
 For more hardware details, please see our Appendix.